 1) Visible Oil Leak

-Obviously, the biggest and most obvious symptom will be oil leaking from underneath your vehicle.
+Obviously, one of the most apparent signs of an oil pan gasket leak is visible oil leaks underneath your vehicle.
 Before getting in your vehicle, look under the front of the car.

 If you see a small puddle of a dark brown or black fluid underneath your engine, you have an oil leak.
-You should inspect further to see if it’s coming from the oil pan or another location.
+You should inspect further to see if it’s coming from the oil pan or another spot like the valve cover gasket, oil filter, or timing cover.

 See Also: Causes of Oil Leaking Into Spark Plug Wells